getty104/judge_system/README.md

 This system work on [melpon/wandbox](https://github.com/melpon/wandbox).
 That means you don't have to concern about dangerous codes if you use judge_system.
 Judge_system returns four results ('AC', 'WA', 'RE', 'TLE').
-Now, it can compile c, c++, ruby, go, python3, swift.
+Now, it can compile c, c++, ruby, go, python3, swift, haskell.

 ## Installation